stevenla/transistor-breach/README.md

 `.cpp` files should be portable.

 Currently only works for Transistor by Supergiant Games.
 Move all .bank files (including the .strings) to the media folder.
+Names are found in the `GUID.txt` file in the game's asset folder.

 Extracting music is hard-coded: change the string parameter in `lookupEventID` to the name of the audio you want to extract.
 Uncomment `lowLevel->setOutput()` to extract audio to a wav file stored in the same folder as the application.
 The program does not quit